The Ice Road: Plot

 An explosion at a mine in Manitoba traps 26 miners.
-Mike McCann and his brother Gurty, an Iraq War veteran suffering from PTSD and aphasia, work for a trucking company in North Dakota until Mike punches another trucker for making fun of Gurty’s cognitive disability, and they are both fired.
+Mike McCann and his brother Gurty, an Iraq War veteran suffering from PTSD and aphasia, work for a trucking company in North Dakota until Mike punches another trucker for making fun of Gurty's cognitive disability, and they are both fired.
 Mike hears about ice road truckers needed in Winnipeg, and they apply.
 Jim Goldenrod, another trucker, agrees to lead a rescue mission to deliver wellheads to the mine.
 He hires McCann and Gurty, along with a young Indigenous woman known only as Tantoo.
 Also joining the rescue mission is actuary Varnay, responsible for insurance risk assessment for Katka, the company which owns the mine. $200,000 is split between the four truckers, which will be redistributed among the survivors if anyone dies.
-Meanwhile, the miners are communicating with Katka executives using Tap code, and Katka General Manager Sickle transmits a message that they plan to free the men by blasting a tunnel.
+Meanwhile, the miners are communicating with Katka executives using tap code, and Katka General Manager Sickle transmits a message that they plan to free the men by blasting a tunnel.

 The team leaves for the mine with three wellheads.
 During the trip, Goldenrod's engine seizes.
 While attempting to repair it, the ice beneath his trailer breaks and his leg gets trapped.
-Knowing he can't escape, he convinces Tantoo to sever the strap attaching him to the truck, causing him to drown but saving the other two rigs and wellheads.
+Knowing he can't escape, he convinces Tantoo to sever the strap attaching him to her truck, causing him to drown but saving the other two rigs and wellheads.
 In an attempt to flee the rapidly approaching pressure wave and cracking ice, the remaining two trucks fishtail and roll over, stopping the pressure wave.

 Varnay convinces Mike to accuse Tantoo of sabotaging Goldenrod's rig, but Tantoo reveals her brother Cody is amongst the miners.
 When they continue to interrogate her, she pulls out a pistol, but Gurty disarms her and ties her up.
 After the men right the trucks, Varnay locks Mike and Gurty in the back of their rig.
 Varnay is revealed to have been the one who sabotaged Goldenrod's rig, and knocks Tantoo unconscious.
 He rigs Mike's truck with dynamite and drives off with Tantoo, but Mike and Gurty escape from the trailer and throw the dynamite away just before it explodes.
 Varnay watches the explosion from afar, believing that Mike and Gurty are dead.